 - See the Bahia Palace in Marrakech

-- Shop Souk handcrafted carpets, exotic spices and more in Marrakech and Fez
+- Visit Souk handcrafted carpets, exotic spices and more in Marrakech and Fez

 - Visit “The Blue Pearl of Morocco” in the city of Chefchaouen – see blue washed homes and streets

 The Netherlands, sometimes called Holland, is bordered by Germany and Belgium.
-This country has high ratings among expats for its lovely countryside, friendly people and clean villages where most people ride bicycles.
+This country is highly appreciated among expats for its lovely countryside, friendly people and clean villages where most people ride bicycles.

 Although the main language here is Dutch, over 90 percent of residents speak English making it an ideal location to retire.